Superman (1940s animated film series): Influence and legacy

 The robot's rampage in The Mechanical Monsters, influential to later animated works.

 In 1985, DC Comics named Fleischer Studios as one of the honorees in the company's 50th anniversary publication Fifty Who Made DC Great for its work on the Superman cartoons.
 The series strongly influenced the creation of the acclaimed animated television series Batman: The Animated Series, as well as the similar-looking Superman: The Animated Series.
 Comic book artist Alex Ross has also listed the shorts among the inspiration for his take on Superman's look.

 This animated version of Superman was planned to be made as a cameo in the original final scene from the 1988 film Who Framed Roger Rabbit.

 The robot robbery scene from The Mechanical Monsters has been echoed by several later works.
 In 1980, Japanese animated film writer and director Hayao Miyazaki created an identical robbery with a similarly functioning robot in the last episode of the TV series Lupin the Third Part II, a robot design he used again in his feature film Castle in the Sky.

 The elements of the scene were borrowed again in 1994 for "The Tick vs. Brainchild" (Season 1, Episode 9 of The Tick), with the robbery committed by Skippy, a cyborg dog.

 The Mechanical Monsters was featured as part of Fantastic Animation Festival.

 A 1988 music video for the song "Spy in the House of Love" by Was (Not Was) borrowed footage extensively from Famous' Secret Agent short.

+In the My Adventures with Superman episode, "Kiss Kiss Fall in Portal" when Mister Mxyzptlk explains that he knows Clark Kent is Superman in every universe, he transforms Clark into multiple versions of Superman, including the 1940s cartoon shorts version.